Davide011/Thesis_public/README.md

 It is important to note that these files are specific to clusters, meaning some modifications may be necessary to tailor them to the exact machines.
 Nevertheless, they can serve as a starting point for a quicker implementation (all files which end with sh are slurm jobs).

-All the used files during the research process are available in this repository. \
+All the used files during the research process are available in this repository.
-A curated step by step version of the setup will be provided the week after the thesis defence the 26/03/25, due to time mangaement constrains.